Formulas | Formula library

 Exclusion formula

 This example is for a compensation planning exclusion formula.
-When it returns True, the team member is excluded.
+When it returns True, it excludes the team member.

 The formula returns True when one of the following is true:

-• the employment basis is not Permanent: Full Time or Permanent: Part Time
+• the employment basis isn't Permanent: Full Time or Permanent: Part-Time

-• the team member's Performance Review Date is prior to the date given in the formula
+• the team member's Performance Review Date is before the date in the formula

 Copy